 The MVHS’s Board of Directors voted to place the hospital downtown as their 1st Choice after allegedly considering 12 locations.
 A Utica newspaper offered a footprint, reporting a 34-acre hospital parcel, but the site measures only 12.5 acres by #NoHospitalDowntown.

-Businesses (30+) in that area, as did the residents of Utica, only learned about this project (and the Albany-based legislation) from a newspaper headline- we feel that is wrong. #NoHospitalDowntown opposes bulldozing downtown and seeks to keep the hospital expansion at the St. Luke's campus.
+Businesses (40+) in CoLa, as did the residents of Utica, only learned about this project (and the Albany-based legislation) from a newspaper headline- we feel that is wrong. #NoHospitalDowntown opposes bulldozing downtown and seeks to keep the hospital expansion at the St. Luke's campus.

 The New Hospital Site Search: We have read that the $300M grant legislation placed the hospital into Oneida County's highest population center, and "it has to be in Downtown Utica."
 But we now know that sites as far away as 10 miles were studied Here's a visual that shows a 10-mile radius around Utica, NY

 If the hospital has to be within the City of Utica, why did they look so far away?
 It was reported, "Twelve sites were reviewed with three sites meeting most of the criteria."
 What was the third site, as well as all the others?